vamsi765/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial as shown in node 7 and node 8
+Then I did find the valid line points in the each of the windows and fit my lane lines with a 2nd order polynomial.
+I use these generated polynomial widths to produce the x and y pixel fits as shown in node 7 and node 8

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in node 10
+I did this in node 10 using the formulae provided in the tutorial for radius of curvature.
+I do this seperately for both x and y to find their radius of curvature for lane center I used the boundary where the lines are with respect the binary image[Here I had to use the last points in array as they are closed to the vehicle]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.